Last updated on

 - Preheat the oven to 350F degrees.
-Grease and flour an 8 x 4-inch loaf pan, or line with parchment paper.
+Grease and flour an 9x5-inch loaf pan, or line with parchment paper.

-- In a medium bowl whisk together the flour, baking powder, baking soda, and salt.
+- In a medium size bowl, combine the flour, baking powder, baking soda, and salt.
 Whisk together.
 Set aside.

-- Pour the batter into the prepared pan and bake for 50-60 minutes.
-It will be done when an inserted toothpick comes out clean and the top feels firm to the touch.
+- Pour the batter into the prepared pan and bake for 50 minutes or until an inserted toothpick comes out clean and the top feels firm to the touch.
 If after about 30-40 minutes the top is browning too much, tent a piece of aluminum foil over top and continue baking.

 - In a medium bowl whisk together the powdered sugar, lemon juice, and cream/milk until smooth.
 Add in more powdered sugar or cream as needed for desired consistency.

 - Remove the cooled loaf from the pan and drizzle or pour over top.

 - Store in an airtight container at room temperature for up to 3-4 days.

 - Melt butter in the microwave then let it cool for a few minutes before adding to the batter.

 - The original recipe used buttermilk, but I adjusted and now use sour cream instead.
 It provides more moisture, preventing the bread from turning out dry.

 - This recipe uses a 9x5-inch loaf pan.
 The size is important!
 You can use an 8x4-inch pan, but will need to adjust the time and temperature.
 It would also result in a thicker loaf and you risk losing moisture.